janecakemaster/scripted-bklt-madlib/README.md

 1. Fork this repository and create a new workspace in cloud9
 2. Create a story with ten parts of speech
+3. Lost?
+Google your problem first and then raise your hand if you still need help.
+Also check out `example.html`

 In the following files...